 Modern workplace design guided by heritage features and artisan details

-Positioned in the heart of the Sydney CBD, 155 Clarence Street offers 12 floors of office space, complimented by heritage features and an art deco façade dating back to the 1930’s.
+Positioned in the heart of Sydney's CBD, 155 Clarence Street offers 12 floors of office space, complimented by heritage features and an art deco façade dating back to the 1930’s.

-GroupGSA were engaged by the landlord as part of the building upgrade, to renovate the interiors of three vacant floors – including one full spec fit out, and two warm shells.
+As part of the building upgrade, the landlord engaged us to renovate the interiors of three vacant floors, including one full–spec fitout and two warm shells.

-The completed suite presents a clean, easily adaptable, ‘move-in ready’ aesthetic intended to attract and inspire tenants looking to be apart of a dynamic workplace environment located in one of Sydney’s landmark buildings.
-The warm shell offering invites those looking for a blank canvas, who may require a more bespoke workplace design.
+The completed suite presents a clean, easily adaptable, ‘move-in ready’ aesthetic intended to attract and inspire tenants looking to be a part of a dynamic workplace environment in one of Sydney’s landmark buildings.
+The warm shell offering invites those looking for a blank canvas who may require a more bespoke workplace design.

-Having recently completed the Eucalyptus fit out on levels three and four, the team were well versed with the base build requirements and building specifications.
+Having recently completed the Eucalyptus fit out on levels three and four, the team was well versed in the base build requirements and building specifications.

 Originally built as a functioning warehouse, the design takes cues from its original identity – accentuating key features such as its brick façade, internal mushroom columns and curved façade.